prolearner/hypertorch/README.md

 # hypergrad

-Lightweight package to compute approximate hypergradients in PyTorch.
+Lightweight research-oriented package to compute approximate hypergradients in PyTorch.

 ## What we mean by hypergradient
 Given the following bi-level problem.